Three-dimensional quantum anomalous Hall effect in Weyl semimetals

-As illustrated in Fig.~\ref{fig2}f, in the absence of coupling near the vertical hinges, the gapless Dirac cones on the left and right surfaces are shifted oppositely along $k_z$ while those on the front and back surfaces remain at $k_z=0$.
-Incorporating the coupling through the common hinge between two neighboring lateral surfaces immediately opens band gaps near the cross regions highlighted by the magenta circles, which simultaneously, eliminates two oppositely propagating surface states denoted by the thin arrows.
-During this process, only two chiral states survive separately on left and right surfaces.
-When tuning the Fermi energy across the charge neutral point, the chiralities of these two surface states flip due to the reversal of the group velocities, so they are also Fermi energy dependent.
-Consequently, this 3D QAHE altogether hosts two chiral surface states along $x$ direction, a pair of Fermi energy dependent chiral hinge states along $y$ direction, and a pair of chiral surface states along $z$ direction that are also Fermi energy dependent.
-This bulk-boundary correspondence, which is schematically summarized in Fig.~\ref{fig2}g, is instructive to understand the transport properties of the 3DQAHE.
+As illustrated in Fig.~\ref{fig1}g, in the absence of coupling, the gapless Dirac cones on the left and right surfaces are shifted oppositely along $k_{\text{z}}$ while those on the front and back surfaces remain at $k_{\text{z}}=0$.
+Incorporating the coupling through the common hinge between two neighboring surfaces immediately opens band gaps near the cross regions highlighted by the magenta circles, which simultaneously, eliminates two oppositely propagating surface states denoted by the thin arrows.
+During this process, only two chiral states separate on left and right surfaces survive.
+When tuning the Fermi energy across $E=0$, the chirality of these two surface states flips due to the reversal of the group velocities.
+Consequently, this 3D QAHE altogether hosts two chiral surface states along $x$ direction, a pair of Fermi energy dependent chiral hinge states along $y$ direction, and a pair of chiral surface states along $z$ direction that are also Fermi energy dependent. {This 3D bulk-boundary correspondence, which is schematically summarized in Fig.~\ref{fig1}h, is instructive to understand the anisotropic transport properties of the 3D QAHE}. \end{multicols}